 - Have you got the time to dedicate to it every week?

-- Has your current employer got a social media policy that you have to follow, have you read the social media policy of your employment association (BDA)?
+- Has your current employer got a social media policy that you have to follow, have you read the social media policy of your employment association (BDA / HCPC)?

-Once you have those questions sorted, then you can think about how to practically start a blog!
+Once you have those questions sorted, then you can think about how to write a dietitian blog practically!
 As a dietitian I didn’t know the first thing about starting a blog, this wasn’t included in my training!
 Either find a friend or family member that can give you some advice or read up on the internet – a quick search will reveal lots of blog posts to help you.
+Find some Facebook groups to join and follow other dietitian bloggers to see what they get up to and reach out for help you need it.

 Here are the basics: